Poor Nutrition and Health: Why Is It Important to Eat Healthily?

 - The B vitamins, particularly vitamin B6 and B12 both help the brain produce energy and can regulate mood stability.
 Get B vitamins from fish, vegetables, and eggs.

 - Magnesium is a nutrient that can help to relax the blood vessels, reduce stress, and fight anxiety.
 Magnesium is a mineral that can be found in many beans, legumes, and veggies.

 - Omega-3 fatty acids are hugely important for cognitive and mental functioning.
 Omega-3 fatty acids prevent depression and have even been used as a treatment for ADHD in France.
 Omega-3s can be found in avocados, nuts, and fish.

 Poor immune response

 Another one of the most important functions of food is to help build our immune system to keep pit healthy and strong.
 There are a huge number of vitamins that are important for our immune function.
 Some of the most prominent are vitamin C, D, and E:

-- Vitamin C. Vitamin C is truly a powerhouse nutrient.
-The reason people recommend drinking orange juice and taking vitamin C to ward off a cold is because vitamin C can seriously boost up your immune system (though it’s best to just take it all the time instead of loading up during an illness).
+- Vitamin C is truly a powerhouse nutrient.
+The reason people recommend drinking orange juice and taking vitamin C to ward off a cold is that vitamin C can seriously boost up your immune system (though it’s best to just take it all the time instead of loading up during an illness).